Bafang Dumpling: History

-Founded in 1998 in Tianmu, Taipei by founder Lin Jiayu, Bafang Dumplings specialized in potstickers and dumplings as its main products.
-Since 2008, the restaurant chain has expanded to Hong Kong, and in 2014, it further expanded its overseas locations to mainland China.
-In September 2021, Bafang Yunji International Co., Ltd., the restaurant group of Bafang Dumpling, became a publicly traded company in Taiwan.
-Then, on 26 March 2022, the first store in the United States was opened in the City of Industry, California.
-As of May 2022, there were 998 stores in Taiwan and 1100 stores worldwide.
+Founded in 1998 in Tianmu, Taipei, Taiwan, by Lin Jiayu, Bafang Dumpling is a restaurant chain that specializes in dumplings and potstickers as its main products.
+In 2008, it expanded to Hong Kong, and in 2014, it opened a location in mainland China.
+In September 2021, Bafang Yunji International Co., Ltd. became a publicly traded company in Taiwan.
+On 26 March 2022, the first store in the United States opened in the City of Industry, California.
+As of May 2022, there were 998 stores in Taiwan and 1,100 worldwide.

-In November 2022, it was announced that Bafang Dumpling would exit the Chinese market and shutter all of its 17 remaining stores located throughout Fujian Province.
+In November 2022, it was announced that Bafang Dumpling would exit the Chinese market and shutter all of its 17 stores, located throughout Fujian province.

+In 2026, Bafang Dumpling launched plans to expand into Texas, with its first location being in Carrollton.